stungeye/Programming-1-Notes/docs/06-collections/04-strings.md

 When working in Unreal Engine there are three different lightweight string types we can use `FText`, `FString`, and `FName`.

-`FName` is the most lightweight, is case-insensitive, and mainly used for internal IDs and names.
+`FName` is the most lightweight, is case-insensitive, and mainly used for internal IDs, tags, and names.

 `FText` is used for any text that might be shown to the user and forms the basis for UI translation/localization.